exakat/php-dictionary/dictionary/by-reference.ini.rst

 When calling a method, or returning from it, data may be passed by value or by reference.

-By reference, a reference to the the data is passed : any modification on that value inside the method will be reflected in the original value.
+By reference, a reference to the the data is passed: any modification on that value inside the method will be reflected in the original value.

-This is the alternative way of passing data to methods : the default way is to use by value, which copies the data.
+This is the alternative way of passing data to methods: the default way is to use by value, which copies the data.

 Passing by reference is the default behavior with object.
 Otherwise, it needs to be declared with the ``&`` operator, in the function signature.